Original article written by Poppy-Jayne Morgan, June 2022. Updated by Gemma Davies, September 2023.

 The first medical genetics service in Nigeria was established in the early 1970s in Ibadan, with a unit providing clinical genetics services and conducting seminal research on the autosomal trisomy, skeletal dysplasia and other dysmorphic disorders.

 Currently, there are few medical geneticists and genetic counsellors in Nigeria.
 Facilities for molecular diagnosis (including prenatal diagnosis) also remain less than optimal and are not widely accessible.
-Opportunities for training in medical genetics are not available within the country and prospective trainees have to travel outside Nigeria.
-Few laboratories are able to do routine genotyping or sequencing for patients on‐site and most molecular diagnosis still have to be done internationally.
+Opportunities for training in medical genetics are not available within the country and prospective trainees are required to travel outside Nigeria.
+Few laboratories are able to do routine genotyping or sequencing for patients on‐site and most molecular diagnosis is still carried out internationally.

 Neonatal screening is not integrated into Nigeria’s current healthcare system.
 However, initiatives are being piloted to ensure that low-resource options could be made feasible.
 Sickle cell disease and congenital hypothyroidism are Nigeria’s neonatal screening priorities.
 Medium-to large health facilities often have dedicated sickle-cell anaemia clinics and several hospitals can conduct sickle cell screening.

 Less than 3% of genomic data represented in research is from African ancestry populations, despite Africa containing much more genetic diversity than any other continent.
 Genome‐wide linkage studies conducted on or including Nigerian populations have been largely facilitated by investigator‐driven studies and international collaborations, such as the International HapMap Project and the 1000 Genomes Project Consortium.